National Trust Tour of Northumberland

 Friday: George Stephenson’s birthplace & Wallington

 Visit the humble birthplace of George Stephenson, the great railway engineer, before moving on to Wallington, the magnificent home for many generations of the Blackett and Trevelyan families.
+Please note there's a half-mile walk from the coach park to the buildings on this visit.
 The remarkable central hall features a series of wonderful paintings by the Northumbrian artist William Bell Scott.

 Saturday: Depart after a leisurely breakfast